AlessandroGia/VoicelinesSmiteDiscordBot/README.md

 Smite voicelines discord bot

-Simple bot which riproduce smite voicelines, to riproduce voicelines the bot needs a folder called voicelines where all gods voicelines are stored.
+Simple bot which riproduces smite voicelines, to riproduce voicelines the bot needs a folder called voicelines where all gods voicelines are stored.